markmi/acpphint/README.md

 Additions
-- Add makefile.*'s and such for looking at time measurement for full-feature, nolse, nolse and norcpc, norcpc, and CA72 style code (kernel/world/etc.).
-Add a acpphint_example_data/WDK23_cpp_clockinfo_examples/ with the example cpp_clockinfo outputs.
+- Add makefile.*'s and such for looking at time measurement for full-feature, nolse, nolse and norcpc, norcpc, and CA72 style code (kernel/world/any-ports-used intended to be matching).
+Add an acpphint_example_data/WDK23_cpp_clockinfo_examples/ with the example cpp_clockinfo outputs.

-- Note: I settled on CA78Cnolse (normal WDK23 use in my context), CA72 (use of media used for cortex-a72 based systems), and CA78C (+lse and implicitly +rcpc that I started with but did not keep media around after gathering the data) for what to generate and keep example data for.
-  In each case there was a kernel, world, ports (such as llvm16), and benchmark build involved: a full context matched for lse and and rcpc status.
+- Note: I settled on keeping most data just for: CA78Cnolse (for normal WDK23 use in my context), CA72 (use of media also used for cortex-a72 based systems), and CA78C (+lse and implicitly +rcpc that I started with but did not keep media around after gathering the data).
+In each case there was a kernel, world, ports (such as llvm16), and benchmark build involved: a full context matched for lse and (and rcpc) status.
 I've not done such for involving +norcpc in builds.

 Changes
-- Update CA78Cnolse examples based on the UFS context that now normally is based on +nolse for the context (kernel, world) and the banchmark.
+- Update CA78Cnolse examples based on the UFS context that now normally is based on +nolse for the context (kernel, world) and the benchmark.

 - Update the cpp_clockinfo code to have better output for the comparison's I was doing.